drycc/workflow/src/installing-workflow/system-requirements.md

 ## Storage Requirements

-A variety of Drycc Workflow components rely on an object storage system to do their work, including storing application slugs, Docker images and database logs.
+A variety of Drycc Workflow components rely on an object storage system to do their work, including storing application slugs, Container images and database logs.

 Drycc Workflow ships with drycc storage by default, which provides in-cluster.